 While individuals spend a lifetime investing for retirement, their retirement savings can become quickly depleted when one or both spouses require long-term care.
 Since the costs of this care can exceed six figures, estate plans should contemplate creating a safety net to preserve assets for the benefit of the healthy spouse and other loved ones individual wishes to provide for.
 This safety net is qualifying for Medicaid, which will pay the full cost of nursing home care.

 This planning is recommended early since Medicaid rules to determine eligibility look at transfers made during the last 60 months.
 Please visit our Medicaid Planning page for more information on how to apply or re-apply and qualify for Medicaid assistance.

-If you already have an estate plan or need to review your estate plan, other considerations may be necessary.
-A review will alert you to changes in the law that can require your documents to be updated.
-Please contact us by phone or our contact form if you would like us to review your estate planning documents.
+If you already have an estate plan or need to review your existing estate plan, updates and other considerations may be necessary.
+A review will alert you to any new changes in the law that can require your documents to be updated.

 Frequently Asked Questions

 Common questions about the estate planning and administration process